gwendolyn954/lawson-bridal/README.md

 # Lena Lawson
-This is one of my first freelance projects, built for a UK-based bridal studio.
-I was asked to select a simplistic design and add an appointment-booking capability to the client's existing Calendly account.
+Built for a UK-based bridal studio, I was asked to select a simplistic design and add calendar integration to the client's existing scheduling account.

 **Link to project:** https://lenalawson.netlify.app/